Washingtonwei/use-case-style-guide/use-case-templates/README.md

             <li>The User indicates to find <em>&lt;whatever&gt;</em>s.</li>
             <li>
-              The System asks the User to enter search values according to "Search criteria" defined in Associated Information of this use case.
+              The System asks the User to enter search values according to the "Search criteria" defined in the Associated Information of this use case.
             </li>
             <li>
-              The User enters one or more search values and confirms she has finished entering.
+              The User enters one or more search values and confirms that she has finished entering.
             </li>
             <li>